IVashty/alx-low_level_programming/0x00-hello_world/README.md

 -The C file name will be saved in the variable $CFILE -The output file should be named the same as the C file, but with the extension .s instead of .c.
--Example: if the C file is main.c, the output file should be main.s
+-Example: if the C file is main.c, the output file shou ld be main.s

+3. A cript that compiles a C file and creates an executable named cisfun.
+-The C file name will be saved in the variable $CFILE